sbcgua/mockup_loader/README.md

 - A simple example can be found in [/src/zmockup_loader_example.prog.abap](/src/zmockup_loader_example.prog.abap).
 - Also see unit tests - these are the most up-to-date examples
 - Have a look at the how-to section in the project [Wiki](../../wiki).
+- Gitlab CI example - https://gitlab.com/atsybulsky/ut-monitor-example - idea is to commit UTs sources as well as SMW0 object to repo and see the **text-based diffs** (which is not possible for binary objects obviously)

 ## Contributing